What is a Body Corporate Special Resolution?

 How a Special Resolution Works

-- The number of votes against the motion is not more than 25% of the total number of lots in the scheme
+- The number of votes against the motion is not more than 25% of the total number of lots in the scheme.

-- The total contribution schedule lot entitlements of the votes against the motion is not more than 25% of all lot entitlements in the scheme
+- The total contribution schedule lot entitlement of the votes against the motion is not

 All three conditions must be met for the motion to pass.
-If any one condition is not satisfied, the motion fails.
+If any one condition is not satisfied, the motion fails.If an owner votes ‘Abstain’ they are not recording a vote at all on that motion.
+Abstentions are excluded from all three threshold calculations.

 When a Body Corporate Special Resolution Is Required

-- Approving major improvements to common property
+- Approving expensive improvements to common property over a certain value.

 In Summary